felipemarques/threejs-voxel-firecraft/README.md

 ## 🎯 Objective

-**Primary Goal:** Eliminate all enemies on the map to achieve victory.
+**Primary Goal:** Eliminate all enemies on the map to achieve victory (Survival/Arena).
+Matrix is a chill mode without enemies; Studio lets you build freely.

 **Secondary Goals:**
 - Survive the shrinking storm zone